 Make sure light fixtures are clean.

-Use energy efficient CFL bulbs.
+Use energy efficient LED bulbs.

 If replacing or buying new fluorescent light fixtures look for high efficiency T5 or T8 fixtures.